 Related: To my friends going through IVF, I’m sorry I didn’t understand

 Myth #6: Infertile couples can’t get pregnant on their own

 This was the biggest and last lie I stopped believing once I got pregnant after a year of treatment and trying.
 We thought that I couldn’t get pregnant naturally.
 And we thought we only had IVF as an option.

 Our doctor explained that while the odds of getting pregnant were small for couples experiencing infertility, it wasn’t necessarily zero.
 It all depended on the cause of infertility.

 And we were fortunate because we had a case of unexplained infertility.
 My doctors gave us hope, and with the right lifestyle changes and treatment, I soon conceived not once, but twice.
 We were blessed with an adorable baby girl, and my second pregnancy was unexpected because we weren’t on any treatment.
 But I still conceived and had a healthy pregnancy to deliver a healthy boy.

-We had practically lost hope, but once we learnt the cause for our infertility we could work at resolving things with our doctor's treatment and advice.
+We had practically lost hope, but once we targeted the cause of our infertility we worked at resolving things with our doctor’s treatment and advice.

 Related: What to say when a friend is dealing with infertility